parseb/potato.bond/README.md

 ## Area

 The farmer inhabited the lands.
 And the multitude of lands constituted an Area.
 Be them geographical or economical, physical or imaginary, areas are to be bounded only by the imaginary of the farmer.
-A farmer can belong to many areas.
+A farmer and A consumer can belong to many areas.
 (Circles of compassion, identity or marketable verticals.)

-An area is intended to be a govenrable collaborative surface defined particularly along external needs and identities.
-The global registry of Areas extends along the lines of ERC1155.
+An area is intended to be a govenrable collaborative surface defined along external needs and identities.
+An area is where the rules are set and acted upon.
+An area "is a DAO".The global registry of Areas extends along the lines of ERC1155.

 The following global rules apply:
 - 1 (**18) area specific fungible token is minted for both farmer and consummer on a finalized Farmer-Basket-Consumer exchage.